 Yes.
 Employee monitoring is legal in Russia.
 Art.
 21 of the Labor Code of the Russian Federation requires employees to conscientiously perform labour duties assigned to them by the employment contract.
 In that same vein, Art.
 22 of the Labor Code of the Russian Federation requires the employer to provide all the tools necessary for employees to execute their work duties.
 The employer has the right to monitor work performance on these devices.
 That said, all parties involved in the monitoring process must be adequately informed of the monitoring and reasons.

 2. Is it legal to monitor company’s computers?

 Yes, monitoring company computers is legal and necessary in Russia.
 According to Art.
-22 of the Labor Code of the Russian Federation, the employer must provide all the tools necessary for employees to perform their labor duties.
-In the modern workplace, computers are labor tools.
+22 of the Labor Code of the Russian Federation, the employer must provide all the tools necessary for employees to perform their labour duties.
+In the modern workplace, computers are labour tools.
 Therefore, if the employer provides the computer, they have the right to control usage.
 That being said, the law requires an employer who monitors employees to create an atmosphere of transparency.
 The monitoring process has to be included in the employment contract and policies.
 Notably, the monitoring should be during working hours, and no personal information should be collected to avoid legal misunderstandings.

 3. Is it legal to monitor employee internet and social media activities?

 Yes, under Russian laws, the employer has the right to ensure that employees use the Internet for work-related purposes during paid hours.
 Employers are allowed to monitor internet activities such as websites visited, the amount of time spent online during work hours, and even restrict social media use during work hours.
 Employers are also advised to develop well-defined policies on social media and Internet use so that employees know what is acceptable or not.

 4. Is it legal to monitor screen contents and keystrokes?